Forward and backward error bounds for a mixed precision preconditioned conjugate gradient algorithm: Notation, background and related work

+As mentioned above, our analysis uses one of the many representations of CG, namely that of an optimization method that minimizes the quadratic function~\eqref{eq:quadratic-function}.
 Notice that the gradient of \(f\) is \(Ay-b\).
 Therefore, the optimal solution \(x = \argmin_y f(y)\) also represents the solution to the linear system~\eqref{problem:linear-sys}.
 From an optimization perspective, it can be assured that the function \(f\) will converge to its minimum.
-Equivalently, we have
+Equivalently, we have \(f(x) = -\normA{x}^2/2\) and then

 so that minimizing the $A$-norm of the error is equivalent to minimizing the quadratic function.
-In this paper, we show that, in a certain iteration, the relative backward and forward errors of the PCG algorithm can be sufficiently small when the difference of function values between two successive iterations becomes small enough.